 I love to game.
 I’m pretty slutty when it comes to games.
-Card, board, role-playing, video, computer, mobile – I do not care.
+Card, board, role-playing, video, computer, mobile free online bingo games – I do not care.
 (Of course, nowadays, everyone is a gamer.
 Or at least enough people that I can make this post work.)

 Now you don’t just “play” in my family.
 You play in a competitive, take-no-prisoners kind of way.
 In a there-will-be-no-joy-in-Mudville-if-you-screw-up-this-slam-bid kind of way.
 In a do-you-want-to-make-your-mother-cry kind of way.
 (Actually, Mom never did anything of the kind, but it’s funnier this way.)